Arrrlex/bdqm-hyperparam-tuning/README.md

     module load anaconda3/2021.05
     ```

-6. Create the conda environment:
+6. Create the conda environment and install the project into it:

     ```
-    conda env create -f ~/bdqm-hyperparameter-tuning/env_gpu.yml
+    conda env create -f ~/bdqm-hyperparam-tuning/env_gpu.yml
     conda activate bdqm-hpopt
+    pip install -e ~/bdqm-hyperparam-tuning
     ```

-7. Switch to the right amptorch branch and install it in the conda env:
+7. Switch to the right amptorch branch and install it into the conda env:

     ```
     cd ~/amptorch